Madam C. J. Walker Manufacturing Company: 1910–1981

-In November, with funds from her mail order business and Ward residence salon, Walker purchased a brick home at 640 North West Street.
-By December Walker had added two more rooms and a bath with plans for the addition of a factory, laboratory, and salon.
-According to Brokenburr's incorporation papers, the North West Street building was to be named the Madam C.J.
-Walker Manufacturing Company of Indiana.
-In 1911 Madam C.J.
-Walker was listed as the sole stakeholder of the company.
+In November 1910, with funds from her mail-order business and Ward residence salon, Walker purchased a brick home at 640 North West Street.
+By December, Walker had added two more rooms and a bath with plans for the addition of a factory, laboratory, and salon.
+According to Brokenburr's incorporation papers, the North West Street building was to be named the Madam C. J. Walker Manufacturing Company of Indiana.
+In 1911, Madam C. J. Walker was listed as the sole stakeholder of the company.

-Marjorie Joyner (1896-1994) became an agent for Walker.
-By 1919 Joyner was the national supervisor over Walker's 200 beauty schools.
-A major role was sending their hair stylists door-to-door, dressed in black skirts and white blouses with black satchels containing a range of beauty products that were applied in the customer's house.
+Marjorie Joyner (1896–1994) became an agent for Walker.
+By 1919, Joyner became the national supervisor of Walker's 200 beauty schools.
+A major role was sending their hair stylists door-to-door, dressed in black skirts and white blouses with black satchels containing a range of beauty products applied in the customer's house.
 Joyner taught some 15,000 stylists over her fifty-year career.
 She was also a leader in developing new products, such as her permanent wave machine.
-She helped write the first cosmetology laws for the state of Illinois, and founded both a sorority and a national association for black beauticians.
-In 1987 the Smithsonian Institution in Washington opened an exhibit featuring Joyner's permanent wave machine and a replica of her original salon.
+She helped write the first cosmetology laws for Illinois and founded a sorority and a national association for black beauticians.
+In 1987, the Smithsonian Institution in Washington opened an exhibit featuring Joyner's permanent wave machine and a replica of her original salon.

-After Walker's death in 1919 her daughter A'Lelia became president of the company.
+After Walker died in 1919, her daughter A'Lelia became president of the company.
 During her tenure the company built a new headquarters and manufacturing plant in 1927 in Indianapolis.
-However the Great Depression hurt sales and forced her to sell personal art and antiques to keep the company operating.
-When A'Lelia died in 1931 her adopted daughter Mae Walker succeeded her until her death in 1945.
-In turn Mae's daughter A'Lelia Mae Perry Bundles became the fourth company president.
-The company closed in 1981 but the 1927 building later became the Madam Walker Legacy Center.
+However, the Great Depression hurt sales and forced her to sell personal art and antiques to keep the company operating.
+When A'Lelia died in 1931 her adopted daughter Mae Walker succeeded her until she died in 1945.
+Mae's daughter, A'Lelia Mae Perry Bundles, became the fourth company president.
+The company closed in 1981, but the 1927 building later became the Madam Walker Legacy Center.

-2016-present
+2016–present

 In March 2020, Sundial Brands revived the brand name as Madam C. J. Walker Beauty Culture that is sold by Sephora.
+Two years later, Sundial announced that the brand, MADAM, would be stocked in 3,000 Walmart stores.